How to Turn On or Off Cloud Protection for Microsoft Defender Antivirus in Windows 11

 Close the Group Policy Editor when done.

-Warning: Editing the registry can cause problems if done incorrectly.
-Please back up your registry before making changes.
+A word of caution: Editing the registry can lead to issues if not done carefully.
+It’s a good idea to back up your registry before making any changes.

 To Enable Cloud Protection (Default)